 Sanne van Luenen, Leiden University

-Living in a pandemic, which also implies social distancing, can be detrimental for the psychological well-being of students.
-The factors that influence wellbeing and their effect will be illustrated with an interactive activity based on data collected during the 2020 lockdown period via an online survey offered to university students in Florence (n = 951).
+Living in a pandemic, which also implies social distancing, can be detrimental to the psychological well-being of students.
+The factors that influence well-being and their effect will be illustrated with an interactive activity based on data collected during the 2020 lockdown period via an online survey offered to university students in Florence (n = 951).